 - Remove any obstacles between the bed and doorway, and any other places within the room where the older adult may move around

 Throughout the entire home, be sure walkways are clear and wide enough to accommodate a wheelchair or walker.
 It’s also important to put in smoke and carbon monoxide detectors, checking them routinely and changing batteries at least every 6 months.

 And consider an emergency response pendant for your senior loved one to wear, which can be pressed to call for help in the event of a fall or other emergency.

-Above all, partner with a trustworthy and well-established provider of home health care in Alton, IL and the surrounding area, like Morning Glory Home Care.
+Above all, partner with a trustworthy and well-established provider of home health services in Belleville, IL and the surrounding areas, like Morning Glory Home Care.
 We’re here to perform a home safety assessment and recommend additional measures which can be taken to ensure your loved one stays safe, as well as offer a number of in-home care services, tailored to each individual’s distinct needs.